xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __get_ft_sensor_error__(self):

 ```
-Get the error code of the extenal force/torque sersor
+Get the error code of the Six-axis Force Torque Sensor
 Note:
     1. only available if firmware_version >= 1.8.3
+    2. the Six-axis Force Torque Sensor is required (the third party is not currently supported)

 :return: tuple((code, error))
     code: See the API code documentation for details.